Signaletic operads: Combinatorial models and actions

-\paraul{Action on permutations} Replacing the shuffle by the shifted shuffle, one endows similarly the algebra~$\FQSym_2$ of $2$-permutations with a structure of messy parallel $2$-citelangis algebra.
+\paraul{Action on permutations} Replacing the shuffle by the shifted shuffle, one endows similarly the algebra~$\FQSym_2$ of $2$-permutations with the structure of a messy parallel $2$-citelangis algebra.
 This was already observed by M.~Aguiar and J.-L.~Loday in~\cite{AguiarLoday}.
 This can be rephrased as follows.